 Connecting to GCP services in code

-You can use the fully managed version of Cloud Run with the supported GCP services using the client libraries provided by these products.
+You can use Cloud Run (fully managed) with the supported GCP services using the client libraries they provide.
 For code samples showing how to connect with a particular GCP service, refer to the documentation provided for that GCP service.

 Services and tools recommended for use

-The following table lists services recommended for the fully managed version of Cloud Run.
+The following table lists services recommended for Cloud Run (fully managed).
 These services also work well with Cloud Run on GKE, but in addition, Cloud Run on GKE can use any service that Google Kubernetes Engine can use.

 |Cloud Build||Build container images, continuous integration and delivery.|